 Dr. Weaver has emerged as a recognized researcher and clinician in the area of violence risk assessment, and more recently in the areas of suicide risk assessment, substance abuse and psychological trauma.
 He has numerous publications and presentations in these areas, including co-authored books in law and mental health and the diagnosis and treatment of mental disorders.

 Megan Zottarelli, Senior Policy Analyst, Institute for Veteran Policy

-Megan directs our research and analysis, and technical assistance programs at the Institute and writes numerous publications and curricula on veteran issues.
+Megan directs our research, analysis, and technical assistance programs at Swords to Plowshares and writes numerous publications and curricula on veteran issues.
 She has a long history of serving underrepresented communities in nonprofits and received her Master of Public Administration with concentration in Public Policy from San Francisco State University in 2008.